HaloZero/FEWD_Curriculum_33/Week_01_Basics/02_css_basics/slides.md

 ####.jpeg

-Note:
+* No transparency
-No transparency, can be stored at different compression levels with varying amounts of "lossy-ness", typically the best format for photos.
+* Can be stored at different compression levels with varying amounts of "lossy-ness"
+* Typically the best format for photos.
 (Try to balance between photo quality and file size.)

 ---

 ![GeneralAssemb.ly](../../img/icons/code_along.png)
 ##About Me

+Let's build our page!

 ---

 ##CSS

 If HTML is the house, the css is the decorations and styling.
-The paint

 ---